nartnahn1604/nartnahn1604/README.md

     + Website: I understand about the UI system and so do the BE.
 I know html, css, js, reactjs for FE and ASP.
 NET for BE
     + Mobile: About this field, I understand about cross platform and native app.
 I can use react native and java for both ios and android apps
     + Desktop app: I most learn about C# so that I know about WPF for developing this one
+    + Cloud service: AWS, I have worked on it with some services: API GATEWAY, LAMBDA, RDS ...
     + And so on ...

 - Beside I also work as Programming Teacher at mindX and Algorithmics.
 I teach the kids from 5 to 17 how to think logically and program a software such game or website